-The M.A. program in Ancient Greek and Roman Studies (Tracks 1 and 2) offers students a 25 percent scholarship based on need (you must complete a FAFSA application) and an additional 25 percent based on academic merit (with the approval of the Dean of the Graduate School of Arts and Sciences).
-In addition, through GSAS, the department offers a limited number of course teaching assistantships (assigned based on merit) to help students defray the cost of their graduate study.
+The M.A. program in Ancient Greek and Roman Studies (Tracks 1 and 2) offers students a maximum award of $10,000 in merit aid (based on academic fit).
+Students may also qualify for an additional $10,000 of need based aid, based on the FAFSA application.
+In addition, the department offers a limited number of teaching (course) assistantships (assigned based on merit) to help students defray the cost of their graduate study.

 Visit the GSAS website for more information about aid for master's degree students.